 - Elizabeth Webber on General Hospital.
 Originally, she came to town as the overlooked younger sister, seething with jealousy over her seemingly perfect sister, Sarah.
 At first, the show started a Betty and Veronica with brunette troublemaker Elizabeth, golden girl Sarah and nice guy Lucky Spencer.
 Fast forward to the Valentine's Day rape and Lucky finding the brutalized Elizabeth in the park.
 Within months, Sarah is gone, Elizabeth and Lucky are bonding, and Elizabeth becomes one of the show's central heroines.

 - Gloria Marsh on All My Children came to town as a scheming, conniving, lying con artist who blackmailed her former partner and lover into resuming their affair by threatening to tell his wife Dixie about his past.
-Much like many of the women subjected to this trope, she'd actually begun to show hints of her humanity before, we got a full Heel-Face Turn once she was raped.
+Much like many of the women subjected to this trope, she'd actually begun to show hints of her humanity before the attack, which kicked the Heel–Face Turn into full gear.
 Several years later, a similar character, Kit Fisher showed up in town as an already reformed con artist whom no one wanted to give the benefit of the doubt.
 Sure enough, she became the town heroine once she was raped.

 - Battlestar Galactica (2003): Deconstructed with Number Six.
 All the many Six duplicates start being portrayed more sympathetically after we're introduced to one of them named Gina, who was gang-raped by the crew of the Battlestar Pegasus.
 Before that, they were typically hard-core in their evil blonde robotness.
 Nicely addressed in an essay here.
 However, Gina is sympathetic but not necessarily "good".
 She was so traumatized by the experience that she did still blow a bunch of people up in the end.

 - Bree Van De Kamp in Desperate Housewives continued her downward spiral of taking random men home from bars every night only to encounter a not-so-friendly prospect in the parking lot.
 She is rescued by Orson, immediately drops the habit and returns to her former conservative demeanor.

 - On Veronica Mars, with Parker is an annoying ditz and seen as promiscous until she's raped.
 Afterward, she's more mature, and becomes a good friend to Veronica and Mac.